jinzhenfan/jekyll-now/_posts/2016-9-10-PerlBLAST.md

 ### Upgrade to Multiple Matching

-Finally, we will make it so that if a k-merthat is present in the database string is also in the query string in multiple locations, then a search should be made from each occurrence of the k-mer in the query string, spanning outward left and right of each occurrence.
+Finally, we will make it so that if a k-mer that is present in the database string is also in the query string in multiple locations, then a search should be made from each occurrence of the k-mer in the query string, spanning outward left and right of each occurrence.

 ```perl
 ...